 Blueberry Lemon Cheesecake Cake with a Lemon Cream Cheese Glaze to kick start your season!
-With Spring in the air for many of you, this cake makes for the perfect Spring-time dessert.
+The perfect Spring-time dessert.

 Blueberry Lemon Cheesecake Cake is a blueberry cake scented with a zesty lemon aroma underneath a creamy and fluffy cheesecake, baked in the one pan!
 The first of it’s kind!